AymanTheGoat/polytunes/README.md

 # PolyTunes
-### _The best Polybar Script, Ever_
+### _The best Polybar Script, Ever._

-PolyTunes is a Polybar script for controlling media playback (specifically Spotify) and displaying current song information with options to scroll metadata, such as the artist and song title.
+PolyTunes is a Polybar script for controlling Spotify player playback and displaying current song information with options to scroll metadata, such as the artist and song title.

 ### Features